 MAIntermediate award(s): PG Cert, PG Dip

-Course overviewThe MA International Relations focuses specifically on the pragmatic, real-world application of international relations theory to policy and strategy, and the rigorous examination of practical problems, building close relations with outside bodies including think tanks and NGOs.
+Course overviewThe MA International Relations focuses specifically on the pragmatic, real-world application of international relations theory to policy and strategy, and the examination of practical problems.
 The course examines the theory and definition of the state and relations between states, but also the roles of other institutions and organisations, including multinational companies and transnational crime organisations.
 You will study theoretical foundations in the discipline, but also explore more pragmatic concerns, with a strong vocational emphasis on how theory affects and is affected by events on the ground.

 This course is distinct in offering:

-- Teaching by lecturers with a background/expertise in: international strategic planning and security, defence analysis, UN training, conflict communications, Foreign Office, new media and risk analysis.
+- Teaching by lecturers with academic and practice backgrounds/expertise in, for example: international strategic planning and security, defence analysis, UN training, conflict communications, Foreign Office, new media and risk analysis.

 - Cutting-edge lectures and seminars from prestigious guest speakers, practitioners and diplomats

-- Opportunities to visit a wide range of organisations (which may include UN seminars, EU, UK government bodies, think tanks and media agencies)
+- Opportunities to visit a wide range of organisations (which may include, for example, the Ecole de Guerre in Paris, UN seminars, EU, UK government bodies, think tanks and media agencies)

 - Support in arranging internships and placements